Why I Blog

 Her father and husband came to Northwest Indiana to work in the steel mills that scattered Lake Michigan just north of Gary, Indiana.

 Our family pastime was playing pinochle, and both sides of the family played.
-Grandma Smith and my mother taught me to play when I was in the fifth grade and they needed a third player.
-Almost every Saturday night after the drugstore was closed, Grandma and I would run through McDonald’s (Mickey D’s was a lot different in the 60’s.
+Grandma Smith and my mother taught me to play when I was in the fifth grade when they needed a third player.
+Almost every Saturday night after the drugstore was closed, Grandma Smith and I would run through McDonald’s (Mickey D’s was a lot different in the 60’s.
 Hamburgers, fries, and milkshakes only.)
 Or we would buy a couple pounds of french fried lake perch from Johnson’s in Lake Station.
 We brought the booty home and played pinochle into the wee hours.
 As a fifth grader, I was thrilled to be allowed to stay up way past my 9:00 bedtime.

 I graduated from River Forest High School in New Chicago, Indiana, attended Butler University in Indianapolis, and then life took over.

 Two marriages, two children, three dogs, five houses.
-My first husband and I were relocated from Indy to Minneapolis, Youngstown, and Denver all in 18 months.
-We returned to Indianapolis in 1985 and eventually settled down in Greenfield, Indiana.
+My first husband and I were relocated from Indy to Minneapolis six weeks after the birth of our daughter, Youngstown, and Denver all in 18 months with the birth of our son, Joseph there.
+We returned to Indianapolis in 1985 and eventually settled down in Greenfield, Indiana in a beautiful turn of the 20th century home.
+We loved it there.

 After my second marriage, my husband, Richard, and I moved to Billings, Montana.
 That was an experience!

 Richard owned and operated a small market AM radio station in Hardin, MT, not far from the Little Big Horn Battlefield where Gen. George Custer made his last stand.
 And I started a business there, too, and published a weekday newsletter “The Big Sky Briefs.”
 I mingled with the leadership and members of the Crow and Northern Cheyenne Indian tribes, and the local ranchers and farmers.

 I learned that Hardin was once the home of prisoner of war camps during WWII.
 Many prisoners did not return to the motherland when the war ended.
 Yes, there are lots of German families scattered throughout Hardin and Big Horn County.